2021 Bahamian general election

-General elections were held in the Bahamas on 16 September 2021 to elect all 38 members of the House of Assembly.
+General elections were held in the Bahamas on 16 September 2021 to elect all 39 members of the House of Assembly.

 Around two hours after the polls closed, and results started to trickle in, Prime Minister Hubert Minnis conceded defeat, after results showed his party Free National Movement losing several seats they previously held.
 Since 1997, every election has resulted in a change of government.
 On 17 September Philip Davis of the Progressive Liberal Party was sworn in as prime minister.

 Background

 The Bahamas has been affected by the COVID-19 pandemic.

 In January 2021, it was reported that the PLP was expecting an early election.

 At dissolution, the FNM was down four seats on their 2017 result; House Speaker Halson Moultrie, Reece Chipman, and Frederick McAlpine left the party to sit and run for re-election as independents, whilst Vaughn Miller defected to the PLP.

 In the run up to the 2021 election, there were plans to implement biometric I.D.
-Cards which could be used for voting, however, such a proposal did not manifest by the time of the election.
+Cards which could be used for voting, however, such a proposal did not materialize by the time of the election.